Breast hypertrophy: Juvenile breast hypertrophy

-Some women with virginal breast hypertrophy experience breast growth at a steady rate for several years, after which the breasts rapidly develop exceeding normal growth.
+Some adolescents with juvenile breast hypertrophy experience breast growth at a steady rate for several years, after which the breasts rapidly develop exceeding normal growth.
 Some adolescent females experience minimal or negligible breast growth until their breasts suddenly grow very rapidly in a short period of time.
 This may cause considerable physical discomfort.
-Women with VBH often experience an excessive growth of their nipples as well.
-In severe cases of VBH, hypertrophy of the clitoris occurs.
+Individuals with JBH often experience an excessive growth of their nipples as well.
+In severe cases of JBH, clitoromegaly occurs.

-At the onset of puberty, some females with who have experienced little or no breast development can reportedly reach three or more cup sizes within a few days (see below).
+At the onset of puberty, some females who have experienced little or no breast development can reportedly reach three or more cup sizes within a few days (see below).

-As of 1992, 70 cases of virginal breast hypertrophy had been reported.
+As of 1992, 70 cases of juvenile breast hypertrophy had been reported.

 Gestational breast hypertrophy

 This same effect can also occur at the onset of pregnancy or between the 16th to 20th week of gestation.
 When the swelling in the connective tissue occurs after birth, it can negatively impact long term milk supply.
 The swelling increases with each subsequent pregnancy.

 The extremely rapid growth of the breasts can result in intense heat.
 The woman's breasts can generate extraordinary discomfort, turning feverish, red, itchy, and even causing the skin to peel.
 The swelling can suppress the milk supply, pinching off the milk ducts, and leading to mastitis.

-Gestational gigantomastia is estimated to in 1 out of every 28,000 to 100,000 pregnancies.
+Gestational gigantomastia is estimated to occur in 1 out of every 28,000 to 100,000 pregnancies.

 Breast size in women with gestational breast hypertrophy typically reverts to approximately pre-pregnancy size or near it after pregnancy and cessation of breastfeeding.
 This is not always the case however and in some only partial reduction in breast size may occur, necessitating surgical breast reduction.

 Other types of breast hypertrophy

 Only 15% of cases of breast hypertrophy are unrelated to puberty or pregnancy.
-Other types and causes of breast hypertrophy include idiopathic, drug-induced (e.g., penicillamine, cyclosporine, bucillamine), autoimmunity-associated, tumors, and syndromes.
+Other types and causes of breast hypertrophy include idiopathic, drug-induced (e.g., penicillamine, ciclosporin, bucillamine), autoimmunity-associated, tumors, and syndromes.
 Two case reports of prepubertal breast hypertrophy, both in infants, have been reported.